douglaskataki/serial_mpu9150/README.md

 ==============

 Using serial library and FreeIMU library with the sensors MPU9150 and Adafruit MPL115A2, integrated with ROS.
 Got the processing code found inside the FreeIMU library and translate Java coding to C++ so it could be used with the serial library.

-Thanks to Gary Servin who made the example of using the serial library with ROS.
+Thanks to Gary Servin who made the a simple example using the serial library with ROS.

 Links bellow: